jwashek/exagora.me/_posts/2022-09-29-what-is-the-gospel.md

 ### The Good News
 > <u>Romans 5:8</u>: But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.

 Some of the most beautiful verses in the Bible are often said to follow a "but."
 In the case of the above verse, this couldn't be truer!
 Jesus died for us to pay a debt He didn't owe that all might be saved through Him by belief--and He did this for us while we were *yet sinners*.
-How is that not good news?
-He suffered horribly on the Cross to satisfy a debt we could never pay.
-He became the propitiation [(1 John 4:10)](https://www.biblegateway.com/passage/?search=1%20John%204%3A10&version=KJV) for us and nailed our sin to the Cross [(Colossians 2:13-14)](https://www.biblegateway.com/passage/?search=Colossians+2%3A13-14&version=KJV)!
+He became the propitiation [(1 John 4:10)](https://www.biblegateway.com/passage/?search=1%20John%204%3A10&version=KJV) for us and nailed our sin to the Cross [(Colossians 2:13-14)](https://www.biblegateway.com/passage/?search=Colossians+2%3A13-14&version=KJV), in turn saving us from our sins [(Matthew 1:21)](https://www.biblegateway.com/passage/?search=Matthew%201%3A21&version=KJV)!

 It is free from good works on our part [(Titus 3:5)](https://www.biblegateway.com/passage/?search=titus+3%3A5&version=KJV).
 We are justified through faith without the deeds of the Law, or another way of putting it would be we do not need to keep the Law [(Romans 3:28)](https://www.biblegateway.com/passage/?search=Romans%203%3A28&version=KJV) in order to become saved.
 That in and of itself is amazing news because no one was able to keep the Law [(Acts 15:10)](https://www.biblegateway.com/passage/?search=acts+15%3A10&version=KJV).